DIPlib/diplib/CONTRIBUTING.md

 Next, submit a pull request, see below for instructions.
 Make sure that the pull request clearly states the issue that is being addressed, and how it is being addressed.
-You can reference an issue by adding the issue number as follows: `#1`.
-Add "`Fixes #1`" to the commit message if there was an issue in the tracker for the bug (use the actual issue number of course).
+You can reference an issue by adding the issue number as follows: `#<number>` (for example, `#1` to reference issue number 1).
+Add "`Fixes #<number>`" to the commit message if there was an issue in the tracker for the bug and the issue is fully fixed by your changes.
+This will close the issue when the pull request is merged.

 ### I want to improve code or documentation in the project